kevinamiri/excel-lingua/guide.md

 ## Step 3.
 Using the application

 1. open the `settings.ts` file.

-  - change the `fileName` variable to the name of your excel file.
+  - change the `filePath` variable to the name of your excel file.
   - change the `systemPrompt` variable to your translation prompt or any other prompt you want to use.
+- `promptExamples` is an array of prompts that will be used to generate the translation.
+You can add as many prompts as you want to this array.
+The more prompts you add max 3 pair, the more accurate the translation will be (in most cases) also helps to have consistent translations.
+The default is disabled, you can enable it by turning `useExamples` to `true`.
+- `debug` is for debugging purposes.
+- `batchSize` is the number of request that will be generated per minute.
+The default is 200.

-2. run the application using the command `npx ts-node index.ts`
+- To run the application using the command `npx ts-node index.ts` or `ts-node index.ts` in your command prompt.